sonrabakarim/barlkk/_posts/2017-01-18-jamstack-css-framework-tool-library.md

 ### Complex

 Complex frameworks typically use advanced HTML5 techniques to achieve interactive effects.
-Some of these require a licenses for use in commercial projects.
+Some of these require a license for use in commercial projects.

 **[Sequence](http://www.sequencejs.com/)**
 <br>For creating sliders, presentations, banners, and other step-based applications.
 Sequence provides a number of free and premium themes to help you create an engaging app or wizard in no time at all.